 Although you have your rights to buy a new pair of walking shoes at any time of the day, bear in mind you might up regretting your purchase later.
 The reason is simple: Your feet will swell over the course of the day no matter what you are doing.
 This also means your shoes may fit well in the morning but will end up tighter by the time you spend your day walking in the afternoon.
 So, it’s best to shop for them in the evening or later in the day where your feet are at their largest.
 That way, you are able to choose the best fit for your feet and at the same time, you’ll get a comfortable pair of walking shoes that can last you all day.

 2) Take Your Time To Try Different Pairs

-You may be tempted with the particular shoe design you saw in the ad.
+You may be tempted with that particular shoe design you saw in an ad.
 But that doesn’t mean the shoe is right for you.
 Remember the phrase “not every shoe is created equal”?
-It is a general rule of thumb that you should remember each time you wanted to buy a new pair of walking shoes or any shoes at all.
+It is a general rule of thumb that you should remember each time you wanted to buy a new pair of shoes.
 So, whenever you’re at the shop, don’t be afraid to try more than a pair if the first one doesn’t fit well.
 Take your time, do a comparison and don’t let the salesperson intimidate or rush you to make a purchase.